-Some people crave non-food items, such as dirt or ice.
-It is best to see a doctor if experiencing cravings for things that are not food should consult a healthcare provider.
+Some women crave non-food items, such as dirt or ice.
+Anyone who craves things that are not food should consult a healthcare provider.

 Gastrointestinal symptoms common in early pregnancy include:

-Many people also experience frequent urges to urinate and notice increased amounts of urine.
+Many women also experience frequent urges to urinate and notice increased amounts of urine.

-Many people report feeling "different" and having an awareness that they are pregnant before taking the test.
+Many women report feeling "different" and having an awareness that they are pregnant before taking the test.

 While most birth control options are effective in preventing pregnancy, a broken condom or missed birth control pill can increase the risk of conception.

 If a pregnancy test result is positive, see a doctor.
 The doctor can confirm the result with a blood test or schedule an early ultrasound.

-If a person is pregnant, it is also vital to start prenatal care or discuss other options as early into the pregnancy as possible.
+If a woman is pregnant, it is also vital to start prenatal care or discuss other options as early into the pregnancy as possible.

 Pregnancy tests are available in pharmacies and online.